MC Duke: Biography

-1989 saw Duke and Leader 1's first album - Organised Rhyme (Music of Life, 1989), and it was heavily featured on Music of Life's 1989 Hustlers Convention album.
-Later lampooned by Overlord X for having Duke on the cover "looking like a farmer" - and their most famous single, "I'm Riffin' (English Rasta)" (Music of Life, 1989).
-The single was popular amongst hip hop fans, and received radio airplay and often crops up on compilation albums.
+Duke and Leader One's first album, Organised Rhyme (Music of Life, 1989), was heavily featured on Music of Life's 1989 Hustlers Convention album.
+It contained their most famous single, "I'm Riffin' (English Rasta)" (Music of Life, 1989).
+The single was popular amongst hip hop fans, and received airplay and often crops up on compilation albums.

 More singles followed, as well as the follow-up album Return of the Dread-I (Music of Life, 1991), but Duke parted company with Music of Life.
-Following this, he guested on other artist's tracks - such as Phat Skillz' "Dress Like Your Enemy"/"Phat Skillz" (Effect, 1992) before moving to the Shut Up and Dance record label for the IC3 project.
+Following this, he guested on other artists' tracks, such as Phat Skillz' "Dress Like Your Enemy"/"Phat Skillz" (Effect, 1992), before moving to the Shut Up and Dance record label for the IC3 project.

+In the 1990s, he linked up with the Suburban Base record label to put out breakbeat and jungle tracks on his own record label Hard Disk.

 An album for Shut Up and Dance never materialised, but Duke continued to guest on other artist's tunes, such as Lisa Pin-Up, DJ Elvira & DJ Modelle's "Another Jam" (Rock Hard Recordings, 2000).
 Following this, Duke disappeared from the limelight, although his track "I'm Riffin' (English Rasta)" was sampled for C90's dance hit "Miracle Maker (I'm Riffin)" (Twenty-Three Seven Recordings, 2001).
-During 1995, he served as an MC on long-running London pirate radio station, Kool FM.

 In 2007, he also appeared in UK hip hop artist Charlie Sloth's song, "Can't Forget About UK".
 The song was a tribute to pioneering rappers from the UK.

 Duke usually appeared at live events and in videos with his backing dancers Billy Boy and Seeker.
 Both featured on the front cover of the Organised Rhyme album.

+Duke died on 21 April 2024.
+He was 58 years old.